-At the end of September, I decided to leave my role as the Head of Security at Justice and Care and go full time with Blue Bear.
+At the end of September, I decided to leave my role as the Head of Security at Justice and Care to go full-time with Blue Bear.
 It made sense, therefore, to rent out my London apartment and, once again, embrace the life of a nomad.
-Blue Bear, despite its growing success, still pays me zero pounds an hour and the cost of London living would soon evaporate my savings.
+Blue Bear, despite its growing success, still pays me zero pounds an hour and the cost of London living would soon evaporate any savings.
 So, once again, I am to rely on the generosity and hospitality of friends and family, the availability of such, is a blessing I have come to appreciate anew.

 ‘Look deeper into nature and then you will understand everything better.’
 Albert Einstein

 I’ve also come to realise, from this latest period of packing, sorting and storing, just how much junk I keep hold of.
 How is it that this pencil case of dried-out felt-tip pens has lived so long in my possession!
 It’s strange isn’t it, what we choose to hang onto, often under the premise that we might just need it one day.
 I don’t think I’ve ever looked back regretfully at something I’ve disposed of or given to a charity shop.
 I’m embarrassed to admit that I find myself coming across things I forgot I ever owned!
 A first-world problem, if ever I’ve heard one!

 There’s an American writer I like called Bob Goff.
 Bob is a radical guy and lives an unorthodox life of whimsy.
 One of the many idiosyncrasies that Bob possesses, is his habit of cutting out the left pockets in all of his trousers.
 He does so to remind himself of the need to let some things go in life.
 According to Bob, with every new thing you pick up, you should let go of an old thing.